LTD-Beget/ltd-beget.github.io/hugo/content/post/2016-10-09-introducing-syncookied.md

 ![3 way handshake](/img/3-way-handshake.png)

 During SYN flood attack the server is flooded with millions of SYN packets per second.
-In older releases kernel created a new socket for each received SYN packet.
-It was a huge waste of resources.
-More recent kernels employ "mini-sockets" technique to reduce the impact of SYN attacks, this work was done by an awesome Google engineer Eric Dumazet and is available in mainline kernels since 4.5.
+It has to keep track of each of them to know if subsequent ACK packet comes from the same connection.
+At this rate, pending connection queue (specified as a second argument to the `listen()` syscall) quickly becomes exhausted and server becomes unable to process new connections from legitimate clients.

-Using mini-sockets or not, it's clearly undesirable to store any state before the connection is fully established, and this is how we come to the idea of SYN cookies.
+It's clearly undesirable to store any state before the connection is fully established, and this is how we come to the idea of SYN cookies.

 ### SYN cookies